License to Carry Firearms

 Download and Print Application and Instructions

 When you arrive, come into the main doors of the new courthouse, go through security, and get on the elevator.
-Go to 3rd floor, continue straight off the elevator and the Firearms/Licensening Division of the Sheriffs Office is the on the right.
+Go to 3rd floor, go to your right off the elevator and the Firearms/Licensening Division of the Sheriffs Office is the first office on the right.
 Recent upgrades to the License to Carry computer system has made instant issue possible.
 If the criminal history check is approved, you will receive your license when you apply.

 Additional Office Hours